Organic Chemistry

 Nylon is an example of a condensation polymer.
 Condensation polymerisation forms a polymer and a small molecular waste product while addition polymerisation only produces a polymer.

-Nylon is made from a dicarboxylic acid and a diamine.
+Nylon is made from a dicarboxylic acid (a carboxylic acid with two carboxyl -COOH groups) and a diamine (an amine with two amine -NH2 groups).

-- hydrogen and hydroxide react to produce water
+- the hydrogen and hydroxyl combine to form water